-For example, we would be in a shopping mall with a kids’ play area, and other little girls would see Francesca and come up to her and ask if she wanted to play with them.
+For example, we would be in a shopping mall with a kids’ play area, and other little girls would see her and ask if she wanted to play with them.
 Some of the time she was oblivious to them and didn’t want to play.
 She has never looked like she is special needs and it was hard for other children to approach her, as her response was sometimes not what they were expecting.

-Our journey – To begin with, Francesca went to a Jewish nursery attached to our synagogue, but it wasn’t long before we found she had problems.
-The nursery, although loving and caring of the children did not work with Francesca and could not understand her needs.
+Our journey – To begin with, our daughter went to a Jewish nursery attached to our synagogue, but it wasn’t long before we found she had problems.
+The nursery, although loving and caring of the children did not work with our daughter and could not understand her needs.
 She ended up playing alone a lot of the time.
 At that point we didn’t know what to think as she was so little, but we could see something wasn’t right.

-The following school years Francesca had similar issues, but it was pre-Reception and the learning was mostly play based.
+The following school years there were similar issues, but it was pre-Reception and the learning was mostly play based.
 Again, she had different targets to the other children and by this time we knew she was on the spectrum.

-Gesher is the right place for Francesca as it combines all the separate therapies she used to have under one roof and, with an OT team who Francesca knows and trusts.
+Gesher is the right place for our daughter as it combines all the separate therapies she used to have under one roof and, with an OT team whom she knows and trusts.
 It is part of her school day.

 Gesher is a small and friendly school and everyone knows each other.
 It does not feel remote or distant.
 As parents we are kept very well informed by the Seesaw learning tool and by regular emails and letters.

-We are starting to notice changes at home, especially around Francesca realising that she has to participate at Gesher and there is no other option.
-At her old school, Francesca was used to kicking up a stink and being given a different activity or allowed not to participate.
+We are starting to notice changes at home, especially around our daughter realising that she has to participate at Gesher and there is no other option.
+At her old school, she was used to kicking up a stink and being given a different activity or allowed not to participate.
 For example, gymnastics where she was allowed to sit and watch because she refused to take part.
 It was a bit of a shock for her at first, as she was used to being able to get her own way and avoid activities she did not like.
 At Gesher that doesn’t happen and the teachers know how to deal with this behaviour.
-Initially Francesca said she didn’t like the school, but we very soon realised why, as she couldn’t get her own way and it wasn’t the ‘Francesca show’ anymore.
+Initially our daughter said she didn’t like the school, but we very soon realised why, as she couldn’t get her own way.
 That has all settled down now and for the most part she participates and realises that is the only way.
 At home she is slowly getting better at focusing on the task at hand.

-Being in a Jewish school means that for each of the festivals, Francesca is learning more about them.
-In a non-Jewish school it is very hard for the school to acknowledge multiple faiths and many festivals.
-They would look at Chanukah and Jewish New Year, but not much else, as they also have Christmas, Easter, Diwali and more.
-Francesca loves learning about the festivals, especially Purim where she can dress up.
-It is difficult for Francesca to learn about the Jewish faith and festivals, as although our synagogue has learning and many functions for children, Francesca would find it hard to be engaged, as they don’t have the team that Gesher has and the ability to deal with ADHD, and we don’t want to take her as we know there will be issues.
+Being in a Jewish school has been wonderful for us our daughter is learning more about her identity in a way that is meaningful to her.
+Our daughter loves learning about the festivals, especially Purim where she can dress up.
+It is difficult for her to learn about the Jewish faith and festivals, as although our synagogue has learning and many functions for children, she would find it hard to be engaged, as they don’t have the team that Gesher has and the ability to weave everything into the curriculum.

-Hopes for the future – We feel much better about the future knowing that Francesca is engaged every day at school and, she is in an environment where all the teachers are able to deal with her and the other children and she does not feel isolated and anxious.
-We don’t know what the future holds, but even small improvements with Francesca’s behaviour are major wins for us.
-Francesca is very clever and, if she can apply herself, then she can achieve whatever she wants, which at the moment is to be a scientist.
+Hopes for the future – We feel much better about the future knowing that our daughter is engaged every day at school and, she is in an environment where all the teachers are able to support her and she does not feel isolated and anxious.
+We don’t know what the future holds, but even small improvements with her behaviour are major wins for us.
+Our daughter is very clever and, if she can apply herself, then she can achieve whatever she wants, which at the moment is to be a scientist.